nikkilocke/CodeFirstWebFramework/Documentation.md

 See [CodeFirstWebFramework/admin/batch.tmpl](CodeFirstWebFramework/admin/batch.tmpl) and [CodeFirstWebFramework/default.tmpl](CodeFirstWebFramework/default.tmpl) for examples.

-Note that CodeFirstWebFramework Mustache templates provide a number of enhancements to standard Mustache-Sharp, as follows:
+Note that CodeFirstWebFramework Mustache templates preserve newlines in templates, and provide a number of enhancements to standard Mustache-Sharp, as follows:

 |Markup|Function|
 |------|--------|